Ardington & Lockinge Parish Council

 8. The Clerk’s Appraisal.
 The Clerk had sent to all Parish Councillors a list of his duties with a request that they communicate their views on his performance to the Chair for him to coordinate.
 The response was “We find his work very good in all areas mentioned in the Clerk’s specification and see no areas of weak performance.
 Keep up the good work.”

 9. A1 subsidy to be cut.
 ACTION 1.10 The Clerk to seek through the A1 Manager whether it is feasible that the users of the A1 service, even though they have a bus pass, pay per trip to compensate for the loss of the subsidy and to maintain the service.
 ACTION 1.11 The Clerk to circulate councillors with a draft proposal.

 10. Playground.
 The hedge had been cut and the seesaw reassembled.
 A seat around a table was being repaired.
 A red bar had been repainted.
 Everything else was in order.

 11. Items for Trumpeter.
 ACTION 1.12 The Clerk to draft an item on the A1, for prior approval by councillors, and add the regular notice about the next Parish Counc.il meeting.

 12. Date of next meeting, 7.00 p.m.
 Tuesday,15 March 2016 in Loyd Lindsay Rooms, room 4,

 Signed as a true record,

-Chair Date: 12 January 2017 Distribution: Cllrs Stewart Belcher, Ronald East, John Hedgecock, Helen McAlister and Derek Morrow.
+Chair Date: 15 March 2016.
+Distribution Cllrs Stewart Belcher, Ronald East, Amanda Ferguson, John Hedgecock, Helen McAlister and Derek Morrow.